 I installed Exclaimer and opened the app.
 It accessed our Active Directory and found Mike’s account.
 It asked me if I wanted to replace its contact photo with another photo.
 But then I noticed something – Mike’s photo in AD was listed at 64x64px.
 The other Skype for Business contact photos in my local cache were all 96x96px.

-Was the photo’s size making a difference?
+Did the photo’s size make a difference?